 Online Version Reports are delivered within 48 hours.

-Online Only – Administered/scored online without paper booklets.
+Online – Administered/scored online without paper booklets.
 Online submissions require up to 48 hours for reports to be generated and returned.